yZ1337/php-yt-webdownloader/README.md

 ```
 usermod -a -G www-data (your-username)
 ```
+This group is run by apache2.
+If this group does not have rights to execute scripts.
+Then the Python script will not work!

 2. Change the ownership of the folder:
 ```
 chown -R www-data:(your-username) path/to/php-yt-webdownloader/scripts
 ```

 3. Change the group of the file.
 ```
 cd path/to/php-yt-webdownloader/scripts
 chgrp www-data ytdownload.py
 ```

 4. Finally give permission to the file to be executed.
 ```
 chmod -R g+rx ytdownload.py
 ```

 g+rx: g=group, r=reabale and x=execute

 ## Screenshots